nishnat-rishi/anim-lua/README.md

 - Technically, the library doesn't depend on LÖVE and can be used in other contexts with some creativity.
 You just have to ensure `anim:update(dt)` gets called with suitable `dt` values.

 - This library uses 'clamp' from [rxi/lume](https://github.com/rxi/lume).

+- For a somewhat complex application using this, check out: [nishnat-rishi/whatever](https://github.com/nishnat-rishi/whatever).